shukriadams/whobrokethebuild/docs/dev.md

     cd ./src
     sh ./setup-dependencies.sh

-To build the server
+To build WBTB

     cd ./src
     dotnet restore Wbtb.Core.Web
     dotnet build Wbtb.Core.Web

-In most cases, Wbtb will require a separate service, MessageQueue, to be started as a process running in the background.
+To start WBTB (note, see config below)

     cd ./src
-    dotnet restore MessageQueue
-    dotnet build MessageQueue
-    dotnet run --project MessageQueue

-To start the Wbtb server

-    cd ./src
     dotnet run --project Wbtb.Core.Web --urls=http://0.0.0.0:5000

-The url argument above may be required in Vagrant.
+The url argument above may be necessary in Vagrant only.
+Note that WBTB needs some basic config to run, see next section for that.

 ## Developer config and settings

 TL;DR: WBTB needs some basic config to work.
-There is a local developer config in the project, /docs/config.yml, ready to go.
-There are several ways to to use it, the simplest is :
+There is a local developer config in the project at /docs/config.yml, ready to go.
+WBTB can consume config in several ways, the simplest is :

 1. edit the file `src/Wbtb.Core.Web/Properties/launchSettings.json`.
-To its `environmentVariables` section add `"WBTB_CONFIG_PATH": "<PATH>"` where <PATH> is the absolute path to where that config.yml file is checked out on your system.
+In the `WbtbWeb` node, in `environmentVariables`, add `"WBTB_CONFIG_PATH": "<PATH>"` where <PATH> is the absolute path to where that config.yml file is checked out on your system.

 2. Create a file `src/Wbtb.Core.Web/.env`, and add the following to it:

     WBTB_HOSTNAME=http://myserver.local
     WBTB_MAX_THREADS=1
     WBTB_DAEMON_INTERVAL=1
+    WBTB_PROXYMODE=direct
     PG_HOST=<POSTGRES SERVER>
     PG_DATABASE=<POSTGRES DATABASE>
     PG_USER=<POSTGRES USER>